-Birmingham investment property - Why it's an excellent place to invest
+Birmingham property - Why it's an excellent place to buy

 In the first six months of 2017, house prices in Birmingham rose by 6.1pc – more than in any other UK city, according to Hometrack.
 And last year, the West Midlands city was named the sixth best in Europe for investment prospects (London did not even make the top 10) in the PwC and Urban Land Institute Emerging Trends in Real Estate report.